w3f/w3f-education/docs/AtoZ/q-faq.md

 The role of staking is a part of the consensus mechanism.
 The mechanism allows token holders to be the on-chain entities that secure the network by putting up their tokens as collateral.
 This incentive, baked into the protocol, allows any token holder to earn newly created tokens, which the network mints whenever there is a successful new block.
 In simple terms, this is the inflation portion of the monetary policy of the network.

 The reason why its design is complex is due to avoid the pitfalls of staking models.
 Mainly that of a few entities controlling the majority of the stake.
 Proof-of-Stake systems all have a different flavor of choosing the staked entities as validators.
 And the goal here is not to favor certain entities more than others.
-That endevour in itself is a challenging problem to solve.
+That endeavour in itself is a challenging problem to solve.

 For a detailed dive into NPoS read the [letter N](npos.md) post of this blog series.
 And also be sure to checkout the [Polkadot wiki](https://wiki.polkadot.network/docs/learn-phragmen).